-- 61. DCF repeatedly stated that it was going to both own and operate the acquired schools.
-According to a February 24, 2017 commitment letter from Najafi Companies LLC (the primary financier of the DCF acquisition) to Mr. Barton, "[DCF] has represented that it intends to acquire, own and operate the Schools as 'nonprofit institutions' as defined in the applicable DOE regulations and as tax-exempt organizations for the 'advancement of education' as defined in Code Section 501(c)(3)." - 62.
-Similarly, in a March 21, 2017 email from Ronald Holt, counsel for DCF, to Steve Finley, an attorney in the Department's Office of the General Counsel, Mr. Holt stated that DCF plans to "form and operate" the schools as non-profits. - 63.
-In his June 23, 2017 letter to Department Secretary DeVos on DCF letterhead, Mr. Barton (in his capacity as Managing Director of DCF) requested: "15 minutes of your time" to discuss DCF's "vision to transform" the schools.
-See Exhibit 1. - 64.
+- 64. In addition, DCF repeatedly stated that it was going to both own and operate the acquired schools.
+According to a February 24, 2017, commitment letter from Najafi Companies LLC (the primary financier of the DCF acquisition) to Mr. Barton, "[DCF] has represented that it intends to acquire, own[,] and operate the Schools as 'nonprofit institutions' as defined in the applicable DOE regulations and as tax-exempt organizations for the 'advancement of education' as defined in Code Section 501(c)(3)." - 65.
+Similarly, in a March 21, 2017, email from Ronald Holt, counsel for DCF, to Steve Finley, an attorney in the Department's Office of the General Counsel, Mr. Holt stated that DCF plans to "form and operate" the schools as non-profits. - 66.
+In his June 23, 2017, letter-on DCF letterhead-to Secretary DeVos, Mr. Barton (in his capacity as Managing Director of DCF) requested "15 minutes of your time" to discuss DCF's "vision to transform" the schools.
+See Exhibit 3. - 67.
 The Department also placed obligations for the schools directly upon DCF.
-For example, as part of its September 12, 2017 pre-acquisition review, the Department determined that if the schools enter into Provisional Program Participation Agreements, "DCF will be required" to maintain a Letter of Credit in an amount to be determined by the Department.
+For example, as part of its September 12, 2017, pre-acquisition review, the Department determined that if the schools enter into Provisional Program Participation Agreements, "DCF will be required" to maintain a letter of credit in an amount to be determined by the Department. - 68.
+DCEH and DCF likewise elected to be treated as a single entity for tax purposes.